Crossfaith: Zion, international success and Apocalyze (2012–2014)

 In 2012, Crossfaith's tour schedule for Europe expanded, supporting Of Mice & Men with Bury Tomorrow and later in the year supporting While She Sleeps alongside Bleed from Within and Polar in September.
 In August the band went to Japan to play the Summer Sonic Festival, the largest festival in the country, where they played at 3 am to 10,000 people.

 In September 2012, the band released their second extended play Zion, used as an introductory sampler designed to break into a bigger market.
 Zion was named after the human city in The Matrix film series.
 The extended play revived a popular response from mainstream critics such as Kerrang! and The Sydney Morning Herald.
 Three promotional videos spawned out of the promotion of the EP: music videos for "Monolith" and "Jägerbomb" and one typography style video for "Photosphere".
-On 10 November, the band performed at the Warped Tour 2013 at the Alexandra Palace in London on the 'Kevin Says Stage'.
+On November 10, the band performed at the Warped Tour 2013 at the Alexandra Palace in London on the 'Kevin Says Stage'.
 Their performance at the festival garnered much attention for the band.

-On 4 February 2013, the Zion EP was released in Europe by Search and Destroy Records, and just a few days after that the extended play was streamed online at SoundCloud.
-Crossfaith performed at the Australian 2013 Soundwave festival for all five dates in Brisbane, Sydney, Melbourne, Adelaide and Perth between 23 February and 4 March.
+On February 4, 2013, the Zion EP was released in Europe by Search and Destroy Records, and just a few days after that the extended play was streamed online at SoundCloud.
+Crossfaith performed at the Australian 2013 Soundwave festival for all five dates in Brisbane, Sydney, Melbourne, Adelaide and Perth between February 23 and March 4.
 They have also announced Sidewaves shows before the festival dates with Periphery.
 Just two days after their appearance in Australia the band is started their March tour across the United States in support of Enter Shikari and Architects.

 In May, the band supported Bring Me the Horizon's headline tour of the United Kingdom.
 After their tour with Bring Me the Horizon they performed two headline shows at the Barfly in London and the Sugarmill in Stoke supported by We Butter the Bread with Butter, but due to the success of the London show sold they upgraded the venue to the Camden Underworld.
 Their performances were praised as offering "constant energy" and how Amano Tatsuya's drum solos were "stunning".
 This show was at the Underworld just a year after their show there supporting Of Mice & Men.
 Across July and August, Crossfaith was touring at the festival Warped Tour 2013 in the United States and will perform at Reading and Leeds Festivals in the United Kingdom.
-Crossfaith had released their second studio album Apocalyze in Japan on 4 September 2013 and on 9 September in the United Kingdom.
+Crossfaith had released their second studio album Apocalyze in Japan on September 4, 2013, and on September 9 in the United Kingdom.
 The album was recorded at Machine Shop Studios in New York City in January 2013 and will be released through Search and Destroy and Sony Music.
 Before the release of Apocalyze, the band released three music videos: "We Are the Future", "Eclipse" and "The Evolution".